 Final Thoughts on the Coolest Places to Visit in Ho Chi Minh

 Ho Chi Minh is an exciting, frantic, frenetic city that will change what you think of Vietnam, traveling and the world.
-There are lots of amazing places to visit in Ho Chi Minh, but the best part of being in this city is actually experiencing its heartbeat, the amazing food, and the local way of life.
+There are lots of amazing places to visit in Ho Chi Minh and Vietnam is safe meaning you don’t have to watch your back all the while you soak up the cultural wonders around you.
+The best part of being in this city is actually experiencing its heartbeat, the amazing food, and the local way of life.
 Ho Chi Minh isn’t a city that’s easily accessible to tourists.
 Not a lot of people speak much English and it is definitely very foreign.
 But it’s also a city that will delight your taste buds and your wanderlust.
 So, if you’re looking to get the most out of this experience, this guide should point you in the right direction.